jesperpilegaard/visualisering_scape/README.md

 2. Run the parser with the following command: python combined_parser.py

+3. Upload any images related to the log file to the images directory.

-3. Once processed, the new data will be ready to view in the Streamlit app.
+4. Once processed, the new data will be ready to view in the Streamlit app.

 ## Notes